 Amongst its best known brands are Goodfellas and San Marco pizzas, and Green Isle vegetables.
 It also produces a number of ‘own brand’ products for supermarket chains in Britain.
 Its total workforce in Britain and Ireland is approximately 20,000.

 Much of the British workforce is organised in a number of trade unions, including Unite and the GMB.
 The TEEU’s site is here, and the Irish Congress of Trade Unions has a major focus on the dispute here.

 British trade unionists, especially those in unions represented at Northern Foods, will want to express their solidarity with the strikers and hunger strikers, while politicians here should take Northern Foods to task for the refusal of its Irish subsidiary to abide by the law, and reinstate the sacked workers.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.